nigelsdtech/tenrox-utils/README.md

 $ node examples/usage.js
 ```

 At the moment there is only one function - getting your timesheet entries between any two dates.
-You can call this function using the following
+You can call this function using the following:

 ```js
 var Tenrox = require('tenrox-utils')